 Switzerland's ODA 2019

-In 2019, Switzerland spent CHF 3.074 billion on ODA, CHF 42 million more than in the previous year.
-The ratio of ODA to gross national income – the ODA/GNI rate – stood at 0.44% in 2019, unchanged from 2018.
+In 2019, Switzerland spent CHF 3.080 billion on ODA, CHF 42 million more than in the previous year.
+The ratio of ODA to gross national income – the ODA/GNI rate – stood at 0.42% in 2019.
 This rate is below the average of 0.48% estimated for the period of the Dispatch on Switzerland's International Cooperation 2017–20 and below the 0.5% target set by Parliament in 2011.
 This is mainly due to lower asylum-related costs included in ODA reporting and cost-cutting measures in Switzerland's international cooperation credit lines adopted by the Federal Council and Parliament in 2016 and 2017.

 Development of Swiss ODA 2004 – 2019 (in CHF million)